Causes of myelopathy include sudden trauma to the spine

 Trauma to the spine is not one of the main causes of myelopathy, but it is a significant one nonetheless.
 Most cases of myelopathy develop as a result of the natural aging process, but sudden traumas can also cause compression of the spinal cord.
-These events can cause one of the vertebrae or discs in the spine to protrude out of its normal position where it can press up against the spinal cord, or they can cause the inner gelatinous core of a disc to leak outward into the spinal canal.
-When the spinal cord is compressed, patients can experience a number of uncomfortable symptoms.
+These events can cause one of the vertebrae or discs in the spine to protrude out of its normal position where it can press up against the spinal cord, or they can cause the inner gel-like center of a disc to leak outward into the spinal canal.
+When the spinal cord is compressed, patients can experience the uncomfortable symptoms described in the following article.

 Traumatic events that can potentially cause myelopathy include: